ctallum/ctallum/README.md

 ### Hi there 👋 Im Chris Allum!
-I'm a current sophomore student at Olin College of Engineering studying Engineering with a concentration in robotics.
+I'm a rising senior at Olin College of Engineering studying Engineering with a concentration in computing.
 I'm interested in all things robotics, green tech, and entrepreneurship.
 I am also an avid fencer and film lover.